 Measure above the bust, at your armpits, pulling the tape gently tight.

 • You may see some flesh shrinking under the tape.
 This is normal.

-• This measurement is taken tightly, because you want the band of your bra to be very cosy.
+• This measurement is taken tightly because you want the band of your bra to be very cozy.

 • If you do not measure exactly to the inch, round up.

 Measure around your bust at the fullest part, around the nipples.